Skip to product information

 • Warm Compresses: To enhance gland function before or after sessions.

-• Artificial Tears or Lubricants: For immediate symptom relief.
+• Artificial Tears or Lubricants: For immediate relief of symptoms.

-• IPL or RF Therapies: For more severe cases, as OcuLightRx addresses inflammation and cellular repair.
-Always follow your eye care specialist’s guidance for combination therapies
+• IPL or RF Therapies: For more severe cases, OcuLightRx addresses inflammation and cellular repair.
+Always follow your eye care specialist’s guidance for combination therapies.

 8. Who is a good candidate for OcuLightRx therapy?

 OcuLightRx is ideal for patients with evaporative dry eye caused by meibomian gland dysfunction (MGD).
-It may benefit those experiencing symptoms like burning, stinging, redness, or foreign body sensation.
+It may benefit those experiencing symptoms such as burning, stinging, redness, or a foreign body sensation.
 However, it may not be suitable for patients with aqueous-deficient dry eye, photosensitive conditions, or recent ocular surgery.
 A comprehensive eye exam is necessary to determine candidacy.

 Coverage for OcuLightRx treatments varies by insurance provider and plan.
 As a newer therapy, it may not be universally covered.
 Contact your insurance provider and the treating clinic to discuss costs and reimbursement options.

 The cost of OcuLightRx treatments varies depending on the clinic, geographic location, and treatment package.
-Typically, a single LLLT session ranges from $150 to $350, with a series of 3–6 sessions recommended for optimal results, costing $750 to $3,000 total.
-Some clinics offer package discounts (e.g., $750 for 4 sessions) or financing options like CareCredit to make treatments more affordable.
+Typically, a single LLLT session ranges from $150 to $350, with a series of 3–6 sessions recommended for optimal results, costing between $750 and $3,000 in total.
+Some clinics offer package discounts (e.g., $750 for four sessions) or financing options, such as CareCredit, to make treatments more affordable.
 Since OcuLightRx is often not covered by insurance, patients should confirm costs with the provider and explore flexible spending accounts (FSA) or health savings accounts (HSA) for payment.

 * 30 FREE TRIAL INCLUDES FREE OUTBOUND SHIPPING - RETURN SHIPPING COST IS CUSTOMER'S RESPONSIBILITY.